chipsalliance/caliptra-sw/rom/dev/doc/threat-model.md

 # Outline

 The documentation’s purpose is to iterate threat that the Caliptra ROM will face from potential attackers, we will also look at the potential mitigations and the difficulty level of the attack.
-The goal for this document is to look at just the Caliptra ROM and what thread that it can potentially face.
+The goal for this document is to look at just the Caliptra ROM and what threat that it can potentially face.
 There is a comprehensive [Caliptra Asset & Threats](https://github.com/chipsalliance/Caliptra/blob/main/doc/Caliptra.md#caliptra-assets--threats) writing currently in the Caliptra specification that covers Caliptra IP as a whole.
 The main area of attack surface that we will look at includes the following,

 -	ROM Confidentiality / Reverse Engineering Attack